 predictor of metastasis.
 In a study of 100 dogs, 40% showed normal sized lymph nodes despite being positive for cancer

 cells, and 49% of dogs who showed lymph node enlargement did not actually have lymph node metastasis.
 Lymph node

 aspirates (isolation of cells for microscopic analysis to check for the presence of any cancer cells) are, therefore,

 The final diagnostic step, which is done under anesthesia, is a large incisional biopsy.
 Biopsy is preferred over cytology to

-type of the tumor present.
-This is important in order to plan treatment that will best maximize the pet's response and
+of the tumor present.
+This is important in order to plan treatment that will best maximize the pet's response and survival.
+For

 Below are examples of malignant oral tumors in dogs.

 Does cancer cause pain in cats and dogs?

 Pain is common in pets with cancer, with some tumors causing more pain than others.
 In addition to pain caused by the

 actual tumors, pets will also experience pain associated with cancer treatments such as surgery, radiation therapy or